 FIs lack an emotional connection with customers, like other consumer brands.
-Most customers are not interested in banking products per se, but in the outcomes.
-Often, customers also feel that their banks don’t know them, as the single-customer view and contextual/personalized marketing still is not a reality for most institutions.
+Most customers are not interested in banking products per se but in the outcomes.
+Often, customers also feel that their banks don’t know them, as the single customer view and contextual/personalized marketing is still not a reality for most institutions.

 Goals and Objectives

-Connected core, digital banking platform, APIs, cloud
+Connected core, digital banking platform, APIs, and cloud

 Use Case Summary

 Lifestyle banking refers to a more engaged and outcome-driven customer strategy for banks.
-Instead of traditional products, the bank is expanding into new business models, becoming an advisor, facilitator, or aggregator of the customers’ financial needs and beyond.
+Instead of traditional products, the bank is expanding into new business models becoming an advisor, facilitator, or aggregator of the customers’ financial needs and beyond.